 Student Code of Conduct

 It is the purpose of the University of Maine System Student Code of Conduct to promote the pursuit of activities that contribute to the intellectual, ethical, and physical development of the individuals under the auspices of the University of Maine System and the individual campuses.
 It is also the purpose of this code to ensure the safety of persons engaging in those pursuits; to protect the free and peaceful expression of ideas; and to assure the integrity of various academic processes.
 In short, it is a contract all students must abide by for the entire duration of their time at UMaine.

 Student Wellness Resource Center (SWRC)

 The SWRC offers students opportunities to look at personal behaviors and options to choose healthy lifestyles, grounded in moderation and the acceptance of personal responsibility for action.
-The SWRC sponsors many events such as the Healthy High 5k/10k race, wellness fairs, and more.
-You can find the SWRC on the main floor of the Memorial Union.
+SWRC sponsors many events such as the Healthy High 5k/10k race, wellness fairs, and more.

 The name of the Internet server the University of Maine system uses.
 You will need to log in using your MaineStreet ID and password.
 Any guests need to use the “UMS-Guest” server.